The recipe for these Mini Blackberry Cobblers was inspired by the blackberry cobbler my grandmother, Bessie, used to make.

-I’ve made this recipe many times since posting, and since I make it to serve just 2 to 4, it’s easy to gather (or afford) fresh blackberries.
-I’ve also played around with the sizes and now think the best way to serve this in 10 oz size souffle dishes.
+I’ve made this recipe many times since posting and have played around with the sizes.
+I now think the best way to serve this in 10 oz size souffle dishes.
 If you are making it for 4 people and want very small cobblers, 4 oz porcelain souffle dishes will work, but the 10 oz size is more realistic.

 Mini Blackberry Cobblers

 - 3/4 cup all-purpose flour (100 grams)

 - 1 teaspoon sugar